 - The Work Environment Agreement - ITP Retirement Pension contracted with Collectum - Occupational Group Life Insurance (TGL) contracted with one of the insurance companies approved by the parties.
-For more information see: www.collectum.se - Security Insurance for Work-Related Injuries (TFA) and Agreement on Readjustment Contracts between Confederation of Swedish Enterprise and PTK - contracted with Fora. - Development Agreement - Invoking of competition clauses in employment contracts - Rights to employee inventions and Arbitration Rules for - the Arbitration Panel in inventor and competition clause disputes.
+For more information see: www.collectum.se - Security Insurance for Work-Related Injuries (TFA) and Main Agreements between Confederation of Swedish Enterprise and PTK contracted with Fora. - Development Agreement - Invoking of competition clauses in employment contracts Rights - to employee inventions and Arbitration Rules for the Arbitration - Panel in inventor and competition clause disputes.